ghpages/tjvantoll.github.com/_posts/2012-02-27-Making-a-3D-Picture-Cube-with-CSS3.markdown

 So I decided I wanted to start messing around with this.

-Note: Google Chrome technically supports 3D transforms, but [Modernizr reports a false positive](https://github.com/Modernizr/Modernizr/issues/240).
-So if you're viewing this blog in Chrome you'll see an incorrect warning that the browser doesn't support transforms.
-However, despite being supported, 3D transforms are still very buggy in Chrome and PictureCube.js does not yet support it, more on that [later](#chrome).
+Note: Google Chrome supports 3D transforms, but [Modernizr will report a false positive](https://github.com/Modernizr/Modernizr/issues/240) if [Chrome has disabled GPU acceleration](http://blog.chromium.org/2011/03/gpu-acceleration-old-drivers.html).
+So if you're using Chrome you may or may not see a warning at the top of the screen saying that the demos won't work (since I use Modernizr to detect whether to display that warning).
+I've also found that if Chrome does disable hardware acceleration, some of the demos in this post are a bit choppy, and occasionally don't work.
+That's one of the downsides with working something so new, all the kinks haven't been worked out quite yet.

 ### Getting Started